WRONGFUL CONVICTION DAY

 Learn more and join the discussion at: #WrongfulConvictionDay @gainnocence iwcd.org

 Each year on Wrongful Conviction Day GIP partners with local educators, volunteers, and exonerees to teach students about the problem of wrongful convictions.
-By presenting facts and stories about our criminal justice system we hope to inspire young people to engage with our work.
+By presenting facts and stories about our criminal legal system and the impact of wrongful convictions, we hope to inspire young people to engage with our work.

 Wrongful Conviction Curriculum